-The Project Area includes a wide variety of visual features that include various light and glare levels.
-The city of Sacramento is primarily built out, and a significant amount of artificial light and glare from urban uses already exists.
+The City of Sacramento includes a wide variety of visual features that include various light and glare levels.
+The City of Sacramento is primarily built out, and a significant amount of artificial light and glare from urban uses already exists.
 The downtown area has a higher concentration than the outlying residential areas of artificial light and reflective surfaces that produce glare (City of Sacramento 2008b).